syncfusion/blazor-docs/src/inputs/file-upload/getting-started.md

-# Getting Started
+# Getting started with Blazor File Upload component

-This section briefly explains how to include a **Uploader** Component in your Blazor server-side application.
-You can refer to the [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](../getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configure the common specifications.
+This section briefly explains about how to include a [Blazor File Upload](https://www.syncfusion.com/blazor-components/blazor-file-upload/) Component in your Blazor Server-Side and Client-Side application.
+You can refer to our Getting Started with [Blazor Server-Side File Upload](../getting-started/blazor-server-side-visual-studio-2019/) and [Blazor WebAssembly File Upload](./getting-started-with-blazor-webassembly) documentation pages for configuration specifications.

 ## Importing Syncfusion Blazor component in the application